coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 this use of the refine tactic implies that the tactic tries to match the goal up to expansion of constants and evaluation of subterms.

-|SSR|’s apply has a special behaviour on goals containing
+|SSR|’s apply has a special behavior on goals containing
 existential metavariables of sort Prop.

 .. example::